BerendKemper/emperjs/README.md

 <div>
     <h2>Class: <code>ApiRecord</code></h2>
     <div>
-        Every HTTP method published is stored in the App's ApiRegister as an ApiRecord.
+        Every HTTP method published is stored in the Server's ApiRegister as an ApiRecord.
 Every apiRecord stores and updates information from the server's endpoints.
-This class can be read from the static property App.ApiRecord.
+This class can be read from the static property Server.ApiRecord.
     </div>
 </div>